-Canada is a very popular country for individuals to move, with about 7.3 million immigrants, which equates to nearly 21 percent of the nation’s total population.
+Canada is a highly desirable destination for individuals to relocate to, with approximately 7.3 million immigrants, accounting for nearly 21 percent of the nation’s total population.

-With that being said, certain requirements exist in order for an immigrant to become a naturalized Canadian citizen.
-In general, one has to be at least 18 years of age, have permanent resident status, have adequate knowledge in either French or English, and be free from legal troubles.
-One also has to have been present in Canada during a majority of the previous six years.
+With that being said, specific requirements exist for an immigrant to become a naturalized Canadian citizen.
+Generally, one must be at least 18 years of age, have permanent resident status, possess adequate knowledge of either French or English, and be free from any legal issues.
+One must also have been present in Canada for the majority of the previous six years.

 Who Has to Take the Test and What’s On It